-AI may also afford people more privacy to explore their sexual interests, \revision{especially when fully local AI setups are used to create content on private devices (see Section~\ref{sec:AIG-SC-Content})}.
+AI may also afford people more privacy to explore their sexual interests, \revision{especially when fully local AI setups are used to create content on private devices (see Section~\ref{sec:what})}.
 This particularly affects people who are interested in exploring more stigmatized sexual interests or live in areas with stricter laws regulating sexual content: \pquote{You can just run it on your local hardware... for a lot of [my friends], it’s their number one concern.
-It is the privacy aspect}~(\Ptwelve{}); unfortunately, this can also cause tensions in harm prevention.
+It is the privacy aspect}~(\Ptwelve{}).
+Unfortunately, this can also cause tensions in harm prevention.

-Aside from participants' content-based motivations, they were also interested in using AI to reduce logistical friction of roleplaying.
-This includes no longer needing to identify someone with similar sexual interests.
+Aside from content-based motivations, participants used AI to reduce logistics when roleplaying.
+This included no longer needing to identify someone with similar sexual interests.
 As \Psixteen{} expressed, \pquote{People very often write better than AI... but people have their own focus, their own lives, their own interests, their own preferences...
 [LLMs] are reliable...
-They’re always there, they’re consistent.} Similarly, \Pnineteen{} wanted to avoid the complications of managing others' desires when roleplaying and more freely explore: \pquote{I'm just kinda bad at doing sexting...
+They’re always there, they’re consistent.} Similarly, \Pnineteen{} wanted to avoid the complications of managing others' needs when roleplaying and more freely explore: \pquote{I'm just kinda bad at doing sexting...
 I don't wanna make other people feel bad because I don't make them feel good and vice versa.
 Because AI is not sentient, I don't need to care about that.}